 First things first.

-Before even contemplating a sale, we need to know how much cash we should expect to get for our home.
-Right?
-Right!
+Before even contemplating a sale, we need to know how much cash we can squeeze out of your property.

-Many people make a fatal mistake at this very first step, and that is by approaching one estate agent, which is typically the one closest from their doorstep, and solely relying on their assessment.
+Many people make a fatal mistake at this very first step, and that is by approaching the closest estate agent to their doorstep, and solely relying on their assessment.
 STOP right there!

-Do NOT do that.
-Get multiple valuations from different sources, and will provide for a much much accurate and realistic valuation.
-So many properties get left on the shelf because they’re overpriced, and equally as devastating, many fly off the shelf because they’ve been undervalued.
+Get multiple valuations from different sources- that will provide for a much much accurate and realistic valuation.
+Too many properties get left on the shelf gathering dust because of overvaluation.
+Equally as devastating, many fly off the shelf because they’ve been sickeningly undervalued.
+Finding out you’ve sold too low is a kick in the nuts, for sure.
+When it comes to property – our most valuable asset – selling low by even a puny 1% can equate to thousands of pounds!

 Here are a few methods of getting a valuation:

-- Get valuations from a few local agents, not just one!
+- Get valuations from the most reputable local agents, not just one!

 How much will it cost to sell my house?

-Here are some typical and estimated costs of selling a home:
+Below is a list of the typical and estimated costs of selling a home.

 Common question, and I totally get it.

-Putting their insanely high costs for their services aside, estate agents have scorned much of society with their greasy personality and snake-oil sales tactics, so it’s not surprising that many are looking for alternative solutions.
+Putting their insanely high and gut-wrenching fees aside, estate agents have scorned society with their greasy personality and snake-oil sales tactics, so it’s not surprising that many are looking for alternative solutions.

-Ok, so let me answer the question directly first: yes, you can market and sell your property anyhow you wish, even without an agent.
-Whether that be through social media, word of mouth, local newspapers and/or pin boards in your local corner and grocery stores.
-However, I’d have to say that those methods are probably the least effective means in this digital day in age.
-Dinosaur tactics, if you will!
+Ok, so let me answer the question at hand: you do not need an estate agent to sell your property.
+You can market and sell your property anyhow you wish, even without an agent.
+Whether that be through social media, word of mouth, local newspapers and/or pin boards in your local corner-shop and grocery stores.

 Long gone are the days where going to our local high-street agent and being savaged by their insanely high fees is the norm, and the only means of selling our homes.
 It’s over!
 That was yesterday’s news and today’s fish ‘n chip paper!
 And thank God for that.